CompuTec/computec-docs/docs/appengine/plugins-user-guide/ct-label.md

 ![CompuTec Labels](./media/ctlabel/details-form.png)

-On the top of the dialog, you can see the request ID.
-Below you can check all the details for the given request.
+On the top of the dialog, you can see the request ID. <br/>Below you can check all the details for the given request.

 If the status of the request is **Finished with errors**, there will be the **Retry** button inside the details form.

 ![CompuTec Labels](./media/ctlabel/finished-with-errors.png)

-Clicking the **Retry** button will result in sending the request to retry printing the request.
-If the operation is successful we will get a pop-up telling us that a retry operation has been done and the requests list will refresh automatically.
-Retrying sets the status to **Started**.
+Clicking the **Retry** button will result in sending the request to retry printing the request. <br/>If the operation is successful we will get a pop-up telling us that a retry operation has been done and the requests list will refresh automatically. <br/>Retrying sets the status to **Started**.

 ![CompuTec Labels](./media/ctlabel/success.png)